 4. Use Headlines, Not Titles

 Magazines and newspapers use effective headlines.
-Did you ever look through the headlines at aol.com?
-They make you want to click and read the article, even when you’re not interested.
+Many online news sites excel at writing headlines that make you want to click and read the article, even when you’re uninterested.
 What do these headlines have in common?

 - You’re probably cooking your bacon all wrong (I clicked and I’m a vegetarian)